 You don’t have to practice mindfulness every time you open an email.
 However, practicing mindfulness during charged or potentially heated email exchanges can go a long way towards diffusing tensions and preserving relationships.

-Developing Mindful Habits for Reading & Sending Emails
+Developing Mindful Habits for Reading and Sending Emails

 When you notice heat, anger or defensiveness arising during an email exchange, pause for a moment.
 Then go through this meditation process.